Herculaneum, Missouri: Education

-Dunklin R-5 School District (Herculaneum, Pevely and Horine) is based in Herculaneum, with administrative offices located at 400 Joachim Avenue.
+Dunklin R-V School District (Herculaneum, Pevely and Horine) is based in Herculaneum, with administrative offices located at 400 Joachim Avenue.
 Herculaneum High School and the Senn-Thomas Middle School (grades 6-8) are both located in the city of Herculaneum.
 The Pevely Elementary School (grades K-5) is located in Pevely, Missouri.
 The original Herculaneum Public School (built in 1912) housed all grades until a Christmas Day fire in 1947.
 Following renovation, the building reopened as the Herculaneum High School in 1949 and housed the high school students until demolition during the summer of 2010.

 The current high school was built on the same location as the 1949 building and opened in August 2011.
 One of the most prominent features of the Herculaneum High School Campus is the stone bleachers at the football and track field.
 The bleachers were a Works Progress Administration (WPA) project that began in 1935 and were completed in 1936.

 The Roy E. Taylor Elementary building, also located in Herculaneum, is owned by the district and is currently used by the Early Childhood Learning Center.
 Herculaneum had its own Douglass Elementary School (closed in 1957) that was operated by the public school system prior to integration in the mid 1950s.
 A school building was also in operation from 1937 to 1966 as part of the Herculaneum Assumption Catholic Church.

 Herculaneum previously had a public library, the Herculaneum Public Library, which is now closed and the building no longer exists.